 NAMAI was incorporated on 27 January 2010.
-NAMAI is the company through which private investors had invested in the Group prior to their exit on 26 May 2020.
+NAMAI is the company through which private investors had invested in the NAMA Group prior to their exit on 26 May 2020.
 From this date, NAMA held a 100% shareholding in NAMAI.
-During 2021, NAMAI advanced a loan to a project in which NAMA has an economic interest.
-On 29 June 2023, NAMA sold this loan as part of the disposal of its economic interest in the project.
+During 2024, NAMAI acquired investment property assets.
+On 30 September 2024, the shareholding in National Asset Residential Property Services D.A.C.
+(NARPS) held by National Asset Property Management D.A.C.
+(NAPM) was transferred to NAMAI.
+On 13 February 2025, NAMAI distributed its shareholding in NARPS to NAMA.